ben-z/free-sidecar/README.md

 2. "Error 32002"

     This happens on wireless connection for some models.
 Try using a wire instead.
+(Some people have reported that wired isn't working either on some older models e.g. [MacbookPro 2012](https://www.reddit.com/r/MacOSBeta/comments/dnxxc7/psa_enable_sidecar_on_older_devices_works_for/f5l64ni?utm_source=share&utm_medium=web2x))

 3. "None of my apps open anymore, They keep crashing!"